ymunemasa/data-tutorials/tutorials/hortonworks/a-lap-around-spark/tutorial.md

 ![](/assets/a-lap-around-spark/Screenshot%202015-07-20%2015.19.49.png?dl=1)

-### Running Hive 0.13.1 UDF
+### Running Hive UDF

-Hive 0.13.1 provides a new built-in UDF collect_list(col) which returns a list of objects with duplicates.
+Hive a built-in UDF collect_list(col) which returns a list of objects with duplicates.
 The below example reads and write to HDFS under Hive directories.
 In a production environment one needs appropriate HDFS permission.
 However for evaluation you can run all this section as hdfs user.

 Before running Hive examples run the following steps: